Havilland de Sausmarez

-Sir Havilland Walter de Sausmarez, 1st Baronet (30 May 1861 – 5 March 1941) was a judge of various British colonial or consular courts in Africa and Asia, the Ottoman Empire and China.
+Sir Havilland Walter de Sausmarez, 1st Baronet (30 May 1861 – 5 March 1941) was a judge of various British colonial and consular courts in Africa and Asia, the Ottoman Empire and China.
 His last judicial position before retirement was chief judge of the British Supreme Court for China.
 He later served as bailiff of Guernsey.

 Early life

 Sausmarez was born on 30 May 1861, the son of the reverend Havilland de Sausmarez by his marriage to Anne Priaulx Walters.
 He was a scholar at Westminster, where he had a fine athletic record, including being Head of the Water.
 From there he went to Trinity College, Cambridge, where he continued his career as an athlete and graduated BA in 1883.
 In 1881, while still at Cambridge, he was admitted to the Inner Temple.
 He was called to the Bar in November 1884.
 He practised as a barrister in England on the Southern Eastern Circuit and then moved to Africa, where he began to practise in Lagos, Nigeria, in 1891.
 He was acting Queen's Advocate of the Colony of Lagos from June 1891 to January 1892.